Balhae controversies: Modern scholars

 Some Japanese scholarship from the mid-1930s to the early postwar period also supported placing Balhae within Korean history.
 This position was advanced mostly prominently by Mikami Tsugio and became very popular after Japan severed diplomatic ties with the People's Republic of China in 1949.
 In the 1980s, Japanese scholars scrutinized new archaeological evidence from China in the hopes of clarifying Balhae's ethnic identity.
 However, since then, the majority of Japanese scholars have moved away from seeking a singular ethnic paradigm for Balhae and instead focus on local government mechanisms and their relationship with central authority.
 According to Park Jin Suk, Japan no longer has any territorial interests in Balhae and its scholars offer a more objective position.
+According to Brigham Young University historian Richard McBride, Japanese scholars generally agree with Korean scholars that the ruling elites of Balhae were remnant Goguryeo military nobles who dominated a commoner class of Malgal people, and assert that Balhae was the successor state of Goguryeo.

 According to Dartmouth historian Pamela Kyle Crossley, "Balhae as a language, people and state with diverse origins was without doubt part of a spectrum that included Goguryeo, Buyeo and Baekje and was closely connected with the development of medieval Korea."